Teletubbies

 Though the original run ended in 2001, a rebooted series was green-lit in 2014.
 The reboot premiered on CBeebies in the United Kingdom and on the Nick Jr. Channel in the United States.
-Re-runs of the original 1997–2001 series continue to be shown on television channels worldwide.
-The US version of the 2015 reboot premiered on Netflix on 14 November 2022 featuring Tituss Burgess.

-The original series returned to live TV in the US on Pluto TV on 1 May 2019, but the episodes are shown in the UK format instead of the US format.
-The same format occurred with the series' availability on the Noggin app since 25 May 2016.
+The reboot ran for 120 episodes, with the last episode airing on the Nick Jr. Channel on 17 August 2018.

 Plot

 The programme takes place in a grassy, floral landscape populated by rabbits with bird calls audible in the background.
 The main shelter of the four Teletubbies is an earth house known as the "Tubbytronic Superdome" implanted in the ground and accessed through a hole at the top or an especially large semicircular door at the dome's foot.
 The Teletubbies co-exist with a number of strange contraptions such as the Voice Trumpets and the group's anthropomorphic blue vacuum cleaner ("Noo-Noo").
 The show's colourful psychedelic setting was designed specifically to appeal to the attention spans of infants and unlock different sections of the mind while also educating young children of transitions that can be expected in life.

 An assortment of rituals is performed throughout the course of every episode, such as the playful interactions between the Teletubbies and the Voice Trumpets, mishaps caused by the Noo-Noo, the footage of children displayed on the screens on the Teletubbies' stomachs, and the magical event that occurs once per episode.
 The event differs each time; it is often caused inexplicably and is frequently strange yet whimsical.
 Each episode is closed by the Voice Trumpets and the narrator.
-The disappointed, reluctant, but eventually obedient Teletubbies bid farewell to the viewer as they go back to the Tubbytronic Superdome while the Sun Baby sets.
+The disappointed, reluctant, but obedient Teletubbies bid farewell to the viewer as they go back to the Tubbytronic Superdome while the Sun Baby sets.